-Either way, your principal and interest payment is higher than it would be without LPMI.
-But you won’t be paying monthly mortgage insurance premiums, so your total payment may be cheaper.
-In some cases, much cheaper.
+Either way, your interest rate and costs will be higher than they would be without LPMI, but you won’t be paying monthly mortgage insurance premiums, so your total payment might be cheaper.
+In some cases, it can be much cheaper.

 - The extra mortgage interest LPMI lenders charge is often less than a comparable monthly mortgage insurance premium.